r. Provisions Contingent Liabilities and Contingent Assets

 Consequent to the amendment to the Companies (Share Capital and Debentures) Rules 2014,as amended the requirement to create Debenture Redemption Reserve ("DRR") is no longer required for listed NBFCs registered with Reserve Bank of India under Section 45-IA of the RBI Act 1934, for the value of outstanding both public issue of debentures and privately placed debentures.

-Statutory reserve: Every year, the Company transfers a sum of not less than twenty per cent of net profit after tax of that year as disclosed in the statement of profit and loss to it's Statutory Reserve as per Section 45-IC of the Reserve Bank of India Act 1934.
+Statutory reserve: Every year the Company transfers a sum of not less than twenty per cent of net profit after tax of that year as disclosed in the statement of profit and loss to it's Statutory Reserve as per Section 45-iC of The Reserve Bank of India Act 1934.

 (1) Every non-banking financial company ("NBFC") shall create a reserve fund and transfer therein a sum not less than twenty per cent of its net profit every year as disclosed in the statement of Profit and Loss account and before any dividend is declared.